saiprabhakar/DeepDriving/README.md

 # Deep Driving

-Autonomous driving using deep learning (deep learning) in TORCS-- open source car racing game.
+Autonomous driving using deep learning (Caffe) in TORCS-- open source car racing game.

 This code is a modified version Princeton's Deep Driving http://deepdriving.cs.princeton.edu/, which was published to back the results claimed in http://deepdriving.cs.princeton.edu/paper.pdf.